Adham2023/resume/README.md

 > This app was real challange for me because it was mostly about 3D renderings.
 I did not created any 3D/webgl apps before from scratch.
 I was askend many diffuclt features like:
 >  Rulers - to measure the distance between two points placed at 3d model,
 > Grid-Scale overlay - which opeque overlay with vertically and horizontally crossed lines which in between equally spaced and each line has specific measured labels and these measurement is calculated based on Camera Type and distance with special variables.
 >  Occlusogram - is the heat map which represents penetration and distance with [-1, 1] mm threshold if penetrates marks with red if in distance it is blue and as a result we got the heatmaps.
+For this to work
 > Loading and adding skull parts of the patient head to the teeths scene.
 > Slider to show each change steps as animation
 - ⚙️ Tech: `Nuxt3`, `Node.js`, `Google Bucket`, `MongoDB`